sada-narayanappa/LearnDjango/docs/01_first.md

 ### Option using docker

+Next step is to build and create your app:

 -------------------------------------------------------------------------------------------

 ## Some notable features

-* Developed by 100's researchers, interns, PhD students/professors and top engineers.
+* Developed by 100's of researchers, interns, PhD students/professors and top engineers.
 * Continuosly being developed - well thought out design and simple elegant architecture.
 * Fully configurable and with all source code for your need.
 * MIT license - so no need to worry to use or reuse or modify to your needs.